lanchongyizu/rackhd-packaging/README.md

 # thirdparty-rpm-generator

 ## Description
-This respository contains the code to customize versions of the following third-party applications: Consul, Vault, RabbitMQ, PostgreSQL and RackHD.
-Each third-party application is deployed as a Docker image which is then packaged into an rpm.
+This respository contains the code to customize versions of RackHD.
+Each RackHD component is deployed as a Docker image which is then packaged into an rpm.

 ## Documentation
 You can find additional documentation for Project Symphony at [dellemc-symphony.readthedocs.io][documentation].